Growing Tomatoes From Seed: How, When and Ideal Temperatures

 Good germinating mixes are fine, uniform, allow for good aeration, are not compact but loose, and are free of pests and weed seeds.
 Also, germinating mixes usually do not need any fertilizer/compost if you intend to transplant as soon as the first true leaves appear.
 However, if you intend to leave your tomato plants in their initial container for longer than three to five weeks after sowing, you should seriously think about adding worm castings to the initial mix or alternatively supply liquid fertilizer after the appearance of the first true leaves.
 If you are not sure what true leaves are, check out the video below.

 Note: Tomato seeds do not require any fertilizer to germinate, as the seed contains all the necessary nutrients.
 It is only after the first true leaves that the plant must begin fending for itself.
+I've written a detailed guide on how to fertilize tomatoes that covers the nutritional requirements of the plant at different stages of growth.

 Why You Should Never Use Garden Soil as It Is to Germinate Seeds